Department of Chemical and Biological Engineering

 Chemical Engineering Program

-The faculty of the Chemical Engineering Program is dedicated to excellence in teaching.
+The faculty of the chemical engineering program is dedicated to excellence in teaching.
 It is the faculty's goal to provide the students with a strong, well-rounded background for immediate entry into the industrial workforce or for graduate study.
 This background includes the theoretical aspects of chemical engineering as well as practical work experiences.
 Thus, much of the equipment that is installed in chemical engineering laboratories is on the scale of pilot plant equipment.
 Because much of the equipment is made of glass, students are able to see at a glance what processes occur and where the streams are flowing.
 The department has a two-story distillation column, a gas absorber, a two-stage evaporator, two types of chemical reactors, a catalytic reactor, liquid extraction equipment, membrane-based gas separation, three scanning probe microscopes, three vibrational spectroscopy instruments, multiple gas chromatographs, process control labs, and supporting analytical equipment, all used by undergraduate students.
-Proof that the program’s goals are being achieved is in the job-placement statistics for chemical engineers from U of I. Most receive job offers before graduation, and many graduates now hold high-level technical and management positions in industry, government, and academia.
+The job-placement statistics for chemical engineers from U of I are proof that the program's goals are being achieved: most receive job offers before graduation, and many graduates now hold high-level technical and management positions in industry, government, and academia.

-Students entering the graduate program in chemical engineering can work towards an M.S. (thesis), M.Engr. (non-thesis), or Ph.D. degree.
-The department has available a number of fellowships and assistantships for students from industry and alumni, UI graduate assistantships, and externally funded research assistantships.
-Entering graduate students must normally hold a B.S. in chemical engineering.
-The graduate program also includes provisions for study leading to an M.S. in chemical engineering for students who have a B.S. degree in a related field.
+Students entering graduate programs in chemical engineering can work towards an M.S. (thesis), M.Engr. (non-thesis), or Ph.D. degree.
+The department has a number of fellowships and assistantships from industry and alumni, U of I graduate assistantships, and externally funded research assistantships available to students.
+Entering graduate students must normally hold a B.S. in Chemical Engineering.
+The graduate program also includes provisions for study leading to an M.S. in Chemical Engineering for students who have a B.S. degree in a related field.
 Students will be required to register as undergraduates for as many semesters as needed to meet prerequisites to courses required for the M.S. degree.

 Graduate studies in this program are highly diversified in order to accommodate the needs of most students who have a good basic background in the physical sciences, mathematics, and engineering.
-Areas of expertise include chemical reaction engineering, simulation, optimization and process design especially for energy systems, pulp and paper, food applications, hazardous waste characterization and bioremediation, membranes, nanoscience, fluid mechanics, biochemical engineering, and mass transfer.
-The graduate program in chemical engineering requires the GRE with scores of >4.5 in Analytical, >157 in Quantitative, and >153 in Verbal, as well as a TOEFL score of at least 550 (paper-based) or 79 (computer-based).
+Areas of expertise include chemical reaction engineering, simulation, optimization, and process design, especially for energy systems, pulp and paper, food applications, hazardous waste characterization and bioremediation, membranes, nanoscience, fluid mechanics, biochemical engineering, and mass transfer.
+The graduate program in chemical engineering requires GRE scores of >4.5 in Analytical, >157 in Quantitative, and >153 in Verbal, as well as a TOEFL score of at least 550 (paper-based) or 79 (computer-based).

 Biological Engineering Program

-The Bachelor of Science (B.S.) in biological engineering is accredited by the Engineering Accreditation Commission of ABET (https://www.abet.org), which integrates engineering principles with biological systems to develop new technologies and solutions to address societal needs.
+The Bachelor of Science (B.S.) in Biological Engineering is accredited by the Engineering Accreditation Commission of ABET, which integrates engineering principles with biological systems to develop new technologies and solutions to address societal needs.
 For example, biological engineers improve environmental quality, engineer bacteria to produce value-added products, develop equipment to harvest and process food, and design/manufacture medical devices.
 Given the diversity of the biological engineering discipline, biological engineers find themselves working in a variety of fields including bioprocessing, bioenergy, environmental, food production, agricultural, pharmaceutical, and biomedical.
 This diverse expertise makes biological engineers exceptionally valuable in today’s challenging world.

 Credit arranged